 A Review by Erica, Sophisticated Pair

 I have been a follower of Sophisticated Pair’s blog for a long time.
 I contacted Erica and asked her if she would like to try some of our hosiery and write a blog post of what she thought of them.
 Below is what she posted and had to say about our hosiery.
-Check out all of her blog posts at Sophisticated Pair.

 – Tim Gettler

 After my review of the fabulous Kix’ies holdups, I was contacted by a distributor for Glamory hosiery about testing some of their products.
 My expectations were high.
 Since I was so pleased with the Kix’ies, after I received my samples, I realized how complementary the brands can be to each other.

 Kix’ies strictly sells hold-ups at the moment and focuses on modern patterns and textures.
 Glamory offers a more subdued but equally wonderful range of stockings and tights.
 Glamory even to includes hosiery designed for men.

 Glamory is also technically a plus-size hosiery line with sizes 40-42 (Large) to 60-62 (5XL).
 The size large fit me comparably to my size B Kix’ies.
 Still, I think the inclusion of higher sizes is fantastic as far too many plus-size women are left out in the cold by the lingerie market.